 - Remember: Do not use fire hydrants to cool off, they are for fighting fires.
 According to the Philadelphia Water Department, opening hydrants to cool off decreases water pressure and makes it difficult for firefighters to do their jobs, plus it can damage water mains.
 The water pressure alone from a hydrant can cause serious injury or even death, especially if there are little kids around.
-Find a public pool near you instead.

 Wear a wide-brimmed hat and sunglasses, and put on sunscreen.

 Seek out shade wherever possible to avoid direct sunlight.
 If you’re going to be outside for any amount of time, make sure you are protected from the sun’s rays.
 Even if you are wearing a face mask, you need to apply sunscreen.

 Call the Homeless Outreach Hotline if you see someone on the street who needs shelter.